CederGroupHub/AutoEMX/README.md

     - **Rule-based filtering** of compositions to discard poorly quantified spectra from the analysis
     - **Unsupervised machine learning–based analysis** to identify the compositions of individual phases in the sample

-- Scripts for **fitting and quantification** of single EDS spectra exported by proprietary commercial software (.msa, .emsa, .txt)
+- Scripts for **fitting and quantification** of single EDS spectra exported by proprietary commercial software (.msa, .emsa, .txt files)

 - **Automated experimental standard collection** scripts